Public Engagement Small Projects Funding

 Through SCIC’s Public Engagement Small Projects Fund, all members are eligible to apply for up to $1,000 to support activities and projects that engage the Saskatchewan public on global issues.

 - Public Engagement Small Projects Fund – Application Guide

 - Public Engagement Small Projects Fund – Application Form

 - Public Engagement Small Projects Fund – Final Report Form

-Inquiries or requests for further information about SCIC’s funding programs can be directed to Denise MacDonald, Member Services Officer at dmacdonald [at] earthbeat.sk.ca or 306.757.4669.
+For further information about SCIC’s funding programs, please contact Denise MacDonald, Member Services Officer at dmacdonald [at] earthbeat.sk.ca or 306.757.4669.

 Improve the impact of your public engagement events and activities with GlobalHive.ca